mulesoft-assets/template-sfdc2sfdc-casecustomobject-bidirectional-sync/README.md

  2. Run it! ([on premise](#runonopremise) or [in Cloudhub](#runoncloudhub))

 ## Running on premise <a name="runonopremise"/>
-In this section we detail the way you have to run you Anypoint Temple on you computer.
+In this section we detail the way you should run your Anypoint Template on your computer.

 ### Where to Download Mule Studio and Mule ESB